Surfshark Setup Guide 2026: Install on Every Device in Minutes

 Before installing Surfshark on anything, do these three things:

 2. Activate your account.
-After purchase, you'll get a verification email.
+After purchase, you will get a verification email.
 Click the link, set a password, and enable two-factor auth in your account dashboard.

 3. Decide your protocol default.
 WireGuard is fastest and is the right pick on Windows/Mac/Linux/Android.
 On iOS, IKEv2 is still slightly more battery-efficient.
 OpenVPN UDP/TCP is the fallback when WireGuard is blocked.